 In Georgia, there are many ancient monasteries, churches and holy places, however, Svetitskhoveli Cathedral occupies a special place among all and is of particular importance for every Georgian.
 Svetitskhoveli is the most important monument of the Georgian culture, art, and architecture, and is distinguished not only by its artistic dignity, nobility and harmony but also by the role that once played for the Georgian nation.

-According to various historical sources, the original Svetitskhoveli Cathedral was built in the beginning of the IV century, when Georgia officially adopted Christianity.
-The place for the construction of the cathedral was not chosen by chance: in this place, at the mouth of the rivers Mtkvari and Aragvi, according to a legend, was situated the “Holy Grove” or the Royal Garden of King Mirian.
+According to various historical sources, the original Svetitskhoveli Cathedral was built at the beginning of the IV century, when Georgia officially adopted Christianity.
+The place for the construction of the cathedral was not chosen by chance: in this place, at the mouth of the rivers Mtkvari and Aragvi, according to a legend, the “Holy Grove” or the Royal Garden of King Mirian was situated.
 The church was erected on the grave of St. Sidonia, in the place where the miraculous myrrh-streaming cedar grew healed people from disease.
 By the order of King Mirian, it was from this cedar that the wooden structure of the cathedral was constructed and from here it got its name Svetitskhoveli meaning “the life-giving pillar”.
-In memory of the sacred tree, now in the center of the cathedral stands the “miraculous pillar”, surrounded by a stone canopy with frescoes and paintings.
+In memory of the sacred tree, now in the centre of the cathedral stands the “miraculous pillar”, surrounded by a stone canopy with frescoes and paintings.

 Among the numerous relics kept in the cathedral is the Heaton of the Lord.
 October 14 in Mtskheta the Georgian church celebrates with great solemnity the holiday of Svetitskhovloba, dedicated to the acquisition of the Heaton of the Lord.

 You can visit Sioni Cathedral with our Religious Tour, Classical Tour and Tour “Uncover Georgia”.